CurtisFenner/smol-builder/docs/smol.md

 Variants are distinguished by their tag and not their type: a `union` may have multiple variants with the same type.
-Union instances are created with `new` by providing a value for one variant.
+Union instances are created with `new` by providing a value for exactly one variant.

 	union Either {
 		var success String;